-FC improved gait, balance and motor coordination, spatial and recognition memory, and it corrected behavioral disinhibition.
-The wide range of improvements throughout the period post-injury were observed in parallel with beneficial effects on tissue.
+FC improved gait, balance and motor coordination, spatial and recognition memory, and it corrected behavioural disinhibition.
+The wide range of improvements throughout the period post-injury were seen in parallel with beneficial effects on tissue.

 Focal contusion TBI, such as that induced in CCI, ultimately creates cavitation at the injury epicentre.
-The tissue loss is linked to the sensorimotor and cognitive deficits.98 The lesion was decreased after PL precursor supplementation, and lesion reduction could be correlated with improved outcome.99 The multi-nutrient also modified neuroinflammation.
-Microglia play a major role in the inflammatory response post-TBI.100 FC reduced the activated microglia perilesionally.
-Activated microglia express the cholesterol transporter protein, TSPO, and CCI led to an increase in TSPO.
-Other studies have reported an increase in TSPO in models of TBI^{72,101} and TBI patients.71 FC supplementation significantly reduced TSPO expression at 70 days post-CCI.
+The tissue loss is linked to the sensorimotor and cognitive deficits.
+The lesion was decreased after PL precursor supplementation, and lesion reduction could be correlated with improved outcome.
+The multinutrient also modified neuroinflammation.
+Microglia play a major role in the inflammatory response post-TBI.
+FC reduced the activated microglia perilesionally.
+Activated microglia express the cholesterol transporter protein TSPO, and CCI led to an increase in TSPO.
+Other studies have reported an increase in TSPO in models of TBI and TBI patients.
+FC supplementation significantly reduced TSPO expression at 70 days post-CCI.

-Microglial activation may relate to white matter disruption.102 Colocalization of MBP immunoreactivity with microglia post-TBI suggests that myelin fragments could provide a persistent trigger for inflammation, by stimulating microglial activation.103 The increased activated microglia post-TBI also correlate with elevated tissue levels of β -amyloid (A β).104 The reduction in activated microglia around the lesion, after FC, may have contributed to axonal protection by lessening the accumulation of A β .
-This accumulation occurs in damaged axons post-TBI, and axonal injury can be detected using labeling for β -APP.^{16,74,105,106} Our data show an increased expression of β -APP in injured tissue, as reported previously,^{107,108} and supplementation with FC partially reversed this.
+Microglial activation may relate to white matter disruption. $^{102}$ The co-localisation of MBP immunoreactivity with microglia after TBI suggests that myelin fragments could provide a persistent trigger for inflammation, by stimulating microglial activation. $^{103}$ The increased activated microglia after TBI also correlate with elevated tissue levels of β-amyloid (Aβ). $^{104}$ The reduction in activated microglia around the lesion, after FC, may have contributed to axonal protection by lessening the accumulation of Aβ.
+This accumulation occurs in damaged axons after TBI, and axonal injury can be detected using labelling for the amyloid precursor protein (β-APP). $^{16,74,105,106}$ Our data show an increased expression of β-APP in injured tissue, as reported previously $^{107,108}$ and supplementation with FC partially reversed this.

-Astrocytes have a pivotal role post-TBI and undergo reactive astrogliosis.80 Astrocytes control leukocyte infiltration, bloodbrain barrier repair, and neuronal degenerative processes post-TBI and act as buffers for neurotransmitter excess and modulate neurovascular coupling.109 Disruption of the links between astrocytes and oligodendrocytes can result in demyelination, in parallel with motor impairment.110 Astrocytes have a role in synaptic plasticity and neural circuit reorganization, and remyelination.
-We show post-CCI an increase in newly born astrocytes post-injury and this to a greater extent in the FC group.
+Astrocytes have a pivotal role after TBI and undergo reactive astrogliosis.
+Astrocytes control leukocyte infiltration, blood-brain barrier repair and neuronal degenerative processes post-TBI, act as buffers for neurotransmitter excess and modulate neurovascular coupling.
+Disruption of the links between astrocytes and oligodendrocytes can result in demyelination, in parallel with motor impairment.
+Astrocytes have a role in synaptic plasticity and neural circuit reorganization, and remyelination.
+We show after CCI an increase in newly born astrocytes post-injury and this to a greater extent in the FC group.
 This may contribute to tissue repair/regeneration processes.

 We also show that the PL precursor combination protects white matter and oligodendrocytes post-TBI.
-We found restored levels of MBP, a decreased level of oligodendrocyte death, and more newly formed oligodendrocytes.
-There is a strong relationship between axon and myelin integrity-the proliferation, differentiation, and maintenance of oligodendrocytes require axon-derived signals and there is a continuous cross-talk and mutual dependence.111
+We found restored levels of MBP, a decreased level of oligodendrocyte death, and more newly-formed oligodendrocytes.
+There is a strong relationship between axon and myelin integrity - the proliferation, differentiation and maintenance of oligodendrocytes requires axon-derived signals and there is a continuous cross talk and mutual dependence.

-FC stimulated neurogenesis, and treatments that stimulate neurogenesis, especially in the late phase post-injury, could contribute to circuit restoration.^{112-115} Functional recovery also depends on axonal regeneration and sprouting, which underlie the neuroplastic changes that accompany recovery.116 We found that the sustained supply of FC significantly reduced Nogo-A, a myelin component that inhibits axonal growth,117 thus showing that FC enables a supportive environment for axons.
-These results are in agreement with Wurtman and colleagues, who showed lower levels of Nogo-A in aged rats after supplementation with these precursors,118 and in accord with observations on FC supplementation after spinal cord compression.20
+FC stimulated neurogenesis, and treatments which stimulate neurogenesis, especially in the late phase post-injury, could contribute to circuit restoration112-115.
+Functional recovery also depends on axonal regeneration and sprouting, which underlie the neuroplastic changes that accompany recovery.
+We found that the sustained supply of FC significantly reduced Nogo-A, a myelin component which inhibits axonal growth, thus showing that FC enables a supportive environment for axons.
+These results are in agreement with Wurtman and colleagues, who showed lower levels of Nogo-A in aged rats after supplementation with these precursors, and in accord with observations on FC supplementation after spinal cord compression, .